-This section provides an overview of benefits that are available to faculty members.
-The Human Resources Service Center is housed within the university’s Division of Human Resources and should be contacted to obtain detailed information pertaining to the benefits programs or to make changes to one’s current benefits.
+Below is an overview of required and optional benefits available to faculty members.
+Please contact the Human Resources Service Center within the Division of Human Resources to obtain information and to make changes to benefits.

 Participation in the group life insurance program is required of all full-time and part-time salaried faculty.
 The university pays the monthly premium for the group life insurance.

 Coverage is effective on the first day of employment.
 The amount of the insurance is determined using the annual salary rounded up to the nearest thousand dollars; then doubled.
 Thus, if the salary is $49,400, the amount of insurance is $100,000.
 In cases of accidental death, the insurance is four times the rounded annual salary.
 In the example above, the insurance payout would be $200,000.